stefaanv/fullstack-starter/readmd.md

 are added and pre-configured in such a way that they will not impede the developer when not needed or are easy to remove.

+I intend to further extend this repository and to keep in step with the underlaying technologies, so come back later for more.

+You can move directly to [the getting started part](#getting-started).

+## Setup

+### base technologies

 ## Running the code
 In 3 separate terminal windows, run
 - `npm run build:watch -w @nest-vue-starter/shared`